b-lukaszuk/RJ_BS_eng/README.md

 ## Working title

-Romeo and Julia, where Romeo is basic statistics
+Romeo and Julia, where Romeo is Basic Statistics

 ## Book writing status